ostamand/ostamand.github.io/_posts/2019-04-01-esp8266-micropython-setup.md

 8. Connect to the device using: http://micropython.org/webrepl/.

 9. Use the "send a file" button to export files to the ESP8266.
 The `main.py` file will be automatically executed when the board loads up.
 For example, create a `main.py` file with the content below and export it to the board using WebREPL.
-After rebooting the ESP8266, a red led should be flashing.
+After rebooting, a red led should again be flashing.

 ```Python
 import machine